Eastern Isles: Menawethan

 Menawethan (Men an Wedhen) is a steep-sided island to the south-east of the group with vegetation that is typical of islands with breeding seabirds.
 It was one of the first islands where Natural England carried out rat eradication.
 Some areas are covered in hottentot fig (Carpobrotus edulis; probably carried to the island by gulls); thrift (Armeria) and sea campion (Silene uniflora) also dominate in some areas.
 Other species recorded include Yorkshire fog (Holcus lanatus), orache (Atriplex), common scurvy-grass (Cochlearia officinalis), and tree-mallow (Malva assurgentiflora), which forms temporary stands in some years.
 Brookweed (Samolus valerandi), a plant restricted to cliff flushes in Cornwall and an unusual plant in Scilly, grows among rocks above the shore.
 The rocky shore is used by grey seals for haul-outs.
 A Bronze Age cairn stands on the summit.
 The island is recorded as Mynangwython c.
 1588.

-A freight ship for the Isles of Scilly Steamship Company, due to come into service in 2026, will be named after the island.
+A cargo ship for the Isles of Scilly Steamship Company, due to enter service in 2026, has been named after the island.